KennaSecurity/blog_samples/python/cisa_risk_meter/README.md

 This directory contains the following files:

-* build_cisa_risk_meter.py - creates or updated a Kenna Security risk meter base of the CISA catalog vulnerabilities
+* build_cisa_risk_meter.py - Latest version.
+Creates or updates a Kenna Security risk meter base of the CISA catalog vulnerabilities.
+* blog_build_cisa_risk_meter.py - Code that is used for the [blog](https://www.kennasecurity.com/blog/create-a-cisa-risk-meter/).
+Creates or updates a Kenna Security risk meter base of the CISA catalog vulnerabilities.
-* get_cisa_catalog.py - stand-alone program that obtains the CISA vulnerability catalog
+* get_cisa_catalog.py - stand-alone program that obtains the CISA vulnerability catalog.

 ## Directions